Crimson Quill’s Appraisal #156

 Stars: Leah Rudick, Andrew Waffenschmidt, Joseph Campellone, Seth Stevens, Carly Goodspeed, Meghan Miller, Eric Carpenter, Amanda Rising, Kevin Shea, Mike Hall Sr, Phillip Langer, Dory Manzour

-I make no secret of the fact that I yearn to be back in the eighties, practically live in rose-colored spectacles, and like nothing more than revisiting my heyday.
+I make no secret of the fact that I yearn to be back in the eighties, practically live in rose-colored spectacles, and enjoy nothing more than revisiting my heyday.
 It was the decade of the slasher, kids loved nothing more than to go to the woods and, true to the title, thy invariably ended up dead.
-It was no more than many of them deserved as they represented promiscuity and displayed all the tact of a splitting maul, ramping up the levels of obnoxious behavior and exhibiting little to no smarts in the process.
+It was no more than many of them deserved as they represented promiscuity and displayed all the tact of a 40lb splitting maul, ramping up the levels of obnoxious behavior and exhibiting little to no smarts in the process.
 It was just the natural order of things.

-Recently I appraised Ryan Nicholson’s Gutterballs, a trashy slasher flick with both bowling shoes firmly placed in the eighties which had no intention of rising above the countless clichés of the era, instead celebrating all that made it stand out in the first place.
+Recently I appraised Ryan Nicholson’s Gutterballs, a trashy slasher flick with both bowling shoes firmly placed in the eighties which had no intention of rising above the countless cliché of the era, instead celebrating all that made it stand out in the first place.
 Michael Hall’s Kids Go To The Woods…Kids Get Dead is another such champion.
 Shot on a budget of around $10k it isn’t afforded the eccentricities of many of its counterparts so Hall has had his work cut out even getting it made in the first place.
 A tip of the quill then as he actually gets a few things reasonably on the money.

 Sonny Laguna’s white-hot chiller Blood Runs Cold managed more on half of the resources but that is besides the point, the fact is Hall has no real desire to make a serious slasher.
 Having said that Kids plays it straight for the most part over selecting the more traversed path of full-blown parody, but it is aware of each of its faults and wears them as broaches of honor.
 When assessing a piece of work as this it helps when the director makes his intention clear and Hall goes crystal here.